Leadership through music

 In addition to performing regular local concerts, the orchestra has performed as far afield as Banff, Moosonee, Carnegie Hall, New York, Huntsville, Alabama and Northampton, England.

-The HPYO continues Dr. Mallory’s legacy of extraordinary music education under the guidance of Artistic Director Gemma New.
+The HPYO continues Dr. Mallory’s legacy of extraordinary music education.

 A non-profit organization with charitable status, the HPYO is the foremost student-based symphony orchestra in the Greater Hamilton Region operating with effective governance, expert artistic direction and committed volunteers.